tmaquaponics/tmaquaponics.github.io/_posts/2025-06-21-Species profile-Neocaridina shrimp.md

 **Tank setup**

 The best setup to start a thriving neocaridina colony is about 15 shrimp in a 20 gallons tank, equipped with a sponge and an undergravel filter.
-The most important aspect of the setup is a algae and biofilm, so make sure that green walls are well established in the tank.
+The most important aspect of the setup is algae and biofilm, so make sure that green walls are well established in the tank.
 The best plant to keep with neocaridina shrimp is java moss.
 They absolutely love it as it provides a source of food and cover.
 They love to graze on it and it is perfect for adult and baby shrimp to hide in.

 ### Conclusion